shaharshitrit/port-assignment/README.md

 ### Infrastructure Enhancements

 1. **High Availability and Redundancy**: Improve the architecture’s resilience by deploying resources across multiple availability zones and implementing autoscaling policies to handle traffic fluctuations.
 Adjust VPC and subnet configurations to optimize for production traffic, isolating public and private subnets to limit exposure.
-2. **Application Load Balancer (ALB)**: Introduce AWS ALB for handling incoming traffic, enabling SSL termination and offloading encryption tasks from the cluster.
+2. **Application Load Balancer (ALB)**: Introduce AWS Application Load Balancer (ALB) for handling incoming traffic, enabling SSL termination and offloading encryption tasks from the cluster.
 ALB integrates with Kubernetes through the AWS Load Balancer Controller, allowing for path-based and host-based routing configurations to manage traffic to services securely.
 Set up health checks to ensure only healthy pods receive traffic, enhancing service availability.

 ### DNS Management with Route 53